-Standard Met Explanation
+Standard Explanation

 Subsection 4.155 (.02) General Standards

-B. All spaces accessible and usable for Though final design of garages and driveways
+B. All spaces accessible and usable for parking Though final design of garages and driveways

-parking is not part of current review they are anticipated
+is not part of current review they are anticipated

 to meet minimum dimensional standards to be

 considered a parking space as well as fully

 accessible.
 A Condition of Approval requires

 the dimensional standards to be met.

 I. Surfaced with asphalt, concrete or Garages and driveways will be surfaced with

 other approved material concrete.

-Drainage meeting City standards Drainage is professionally designed and
+Drainage meeting City standards \boxtimes Drainage is professionally designed and

 being reviewed to meet City standards.

-Subsection 4.155 (.03) General Standard ds
+Subsection 4.155 (.03) General Standards

 A. Access and maneuvering areas Parking areas will be typical residential

 adequate design adequate to maneuver vehicles and

 serve needs of homes.

 A.2.
 To the greatest extent possible, Pursuant to Section 4.154, pedestrian

-vehicle and pedestrian traffic circulation is separate from vehicle circulation
+vehicle and pedestrian traffic separated circulation is vertically separated from vehicle

-separated by vertical separation except at driveways and
+circulation except at driveways and

 crosswalks.